-On-Going Projects/Improvements - In 2017 the Town continued to investigate an on-going contamination problem at Well #3 which began during the fall of 2016.
-The well is currently off-line and will remain off-line until we can determine the source of the contamination and correct the problem.
-The Town has engaged a Hydro-geologist to assist our engineers in correcting the problems at Well #3.
-We have a plan to better control access to the area around the well and we will begin building these controls during 2018.
-This will help prevent any infiltration of surface water into the well area.
+On-Going Projects/Improvements - In 2019 the Town completed installation of the controls to correct an on-going contamination problem at Well #3 dating back to 2016.
+Well #3 is currently off-line and will remain off-line until we can finish correcting the problem.
 Wells #2 and #4 currently provide us with capacity to meet all of our water needs throughout the year.
-However, we will continue to seek remedies to the contamination of Well #3 so we can return it to service and have a further water production capability in our system.
+We now have a plan for correcting the contamination at Well #3 so we can return it to service so we have redundant water production capability in our system.
+While we are correcting the contamination at Well #3, we will also connect Well #2 and Well #3 to our Combine Water Treatment Facility (CWTF) completed a few years ago.
+By making these connections and other upgrades, we will improve the level of treatment of the water from these two sources.
+Redundancy is important for our system due to the isolated nature of our community and a lack of readily available alternative water supplies.
+Town Meeting approved funding for the project which will also provide for a backup water distribution system crossing of the Mad River.
 If you have any questions about the materials covered in this newsletter or about our on-going water system work, please call the Town Offices at ph.
 603-236-4730 for additional information.

 NOTE: If a drinking water public notice, MCL, Monitoring/Reporting, or treatment technique violation occurred during the past year, the following table must be used to explain the violation, potential health effects and remediation steps taken on each specific violation.